vivaria/edisonrul.ing/docs/source/cards/t/trojan-gladiator-beast.md

 ### Card Rulings

-●“Bottomless Trap Hole” can't be used in response to “Trojan Gladiator Beast” as it misses the timing, since the last thing that happened was that the player drew a card.
+*   “Bottomless Trap Hole” can't be used in response to “Trojan Gladiator Beast” as it misses the timing, since the last thing that happened was that the player drew a card.